In the USA, trade secrets are protected by the following:

 Trade Secret Litigation Continues to Rise

 Trade secrets are often core to a business’ financial viability, if not its success, and rank among a company’s most valuable assets.
-Well-known examples include the formula for Coca-Cola, Google’s search algorithm, and McDonalds’ secret sauce recipe.
-Each of these examples does not enjoy patent, copyright or trade mark protection.
-Rather, each is a protected trade secret.
+Well-known examples include the formula for Coca-Cola, Google’s search algorithm and McDonald's secret sauce recipe, none of which enjoys patent, copyright or trade mark protection; rather, each is a protected trade secret.
 A trade secret enjoys significant advantages over the other forms of IP protections in that disclosure is not required and the “secret” can be protected forever.
 While many of the big IP litigation battles historically involved patent challenges, that is no longer the case today.
-Companies such as Facebook, Uber and Motorola (to name a few) are involved in costly trade secret litigation.
+Companies such as Facebook, Amazon, Peloton and Motorola (to name a few) are or have been involved in costly trade secret litigation.

-The kinds of trade secret continue to expand
+The kinds of trade secrets continue to expand

 The definition of a trade secret can be quite broad.
-Simply put, a trade secret is defined as information used in a company’s business that is not known or readily accessible by competitors, that is protected from disclosure through reasonable efforts to maintain its secrecy, and that provides either a competitive advantage in the marketplace or has commercial value.
+Simply put, a trade secret is defined as information used in a company’s business that is not known by nor readily accessible to competitors, that is protected from disclosure through reasonable efforts to maintain its secrecy, and that either provides a competitive advantage in the marketplace or has commercial value.
 Many trade secret claims revolve around computer codes, algorithms and customer lists.
-However, recent cases span the gamut from proprietary information about fertiliser, pesticides and cannabis processing, recipes for popcorn, methods for bleaching hair and repairing hair damage, and the process of adding aromas as a perceived taste-enhancer to beverage bottles.
+However, recent cases span the gamut from OSHA data summarising warehouse worker illnesses and injuries to the manufacture of Botox, advertising plans for exercise equipment, proprietary information about cannabis platforms supporting a telehealth service, methods for bleaching hair and repairing hair damage, and the process of adding aromas as a perceived taste-enhancer to beverage bottles.
 The bottom line is that any type of information that meets the criteria of a trade secret can be protected.

 Statutes of limitation will continue to be important